qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

   Digitizing Panel constraints for distance, angles, exact X Y location before the second click.

-Each change made with the node tool is stored as a separate entry in the :guilabel:`Undo` dialog.
+Each change made with the vertex  is stored as a separate entry in the :guilabel:`Undo` dialog.
 Remember that all operations support topological editing when this is turned on.
 On-the-fly projection is also supported, and the node tool provides tooltips to identify a vertex by hovering the pointer over it.

 .. _move_all_vertex:

-.. tip:: **Move features with node tool**
+.. tip:: **Move features with vertex tool**

-   Using the |nodeTool| :sup:`Node Tool` is a way of moving a whole feature, select ALL the vertices of the feature, click a vertex, drag and snap it to a target vertex: the whole feature is moved and snapped to the other feature.
+   Using the |nodeTool| :sup:`Vertex tool` is a way of moving a whole feature, select ALL the vertices of the feature, click a vertex, drag and snap it to a target vertex: the whole feature is moved and snapped to the other feature.
    In QGIS 2, the |moveFeature| :guilabel:`Move Feature` tool didn't support